jcgruenhage/yggdrasil-keys-rs/README.md

 ## Usage

-The documentation on this is a bit lacking right now, as this is still quite WIP.
-There are some examples available in the tests.
+There is rustdoc documentation available, and there are some examples available in the tests.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.